dmytronako/deep-image-orientation-detection/README.md

 This project implements a deep learning model to detect the orientation of images and determine the rotation needed to correct them.
 It uses a pre-trained EfficientNetV2 model from PyTorch, fine-tuned for the task of classifying images into four orientation categories: 0°, 90°, 180°, and 270°.

-The model achieves **98.12% accuracy** on the validation set.
+The model achieves **98.82% accuracy** on the validation set.

-## Training Performance and Model History
+## Training Performance

-This model was trained on a single NVIDIA RTX 4080 GPU, taking approximately **4 hours and 56.4 minutes** to complete.
+This model was trained on a single NVIDIA H100 GPU, taking **5 hours, 5 minutes and 37 seconds** to complete.

-The final model is using `EfficientNetV2-S`, but the project evolved through several iterations:

-- **ResNet18:** Achieved ~90% accuracy with a model size of around 30MB.
-- **ResNet50:** Improved accuracy to 95.26% with a model size of ~100MB.
-- **EfficientNetV2-S:** Reached the "final" (for now) accuracy of **98.12%** with ~78MB.

 ## How It Works